umccr/cttso-ica-to-pieriandx/deploy/cttso-ica-to-pieriandx-cdk/README.md

 AWS SSM Parameters for the prod pipeline stack can be found in _params-prod.json_.

+The Production ctTSO LIMS sheet can be found [here][cttso_lims_link], you will need a UMCCR GSuite account to access it.

+The ctTSO LIMS contains a list of samples that have been processed by the ctTSO pipeline and submitted to PierianDx.

 ## Initialising the ctTSO LIMS

 If the lims sheet needs to be rebuilt, then the following steps may be of use.